Economy of Bihar: Structural and fiscal factors

+Economic indicators under the RJD

-In the non-agricultural sector, the growth rate in Bihar was 6.62% against 6.61% for India as a whole during the 1980s.
-During the 1990s when the growth rate in Bihar was 3.19%, while for India it rose to 7.25%.
-This change was reflected in the per capita income as well.
-Per capita income in Bihar grew by 2.45% during the 1980s, against 3.32% per cent in India as a whole.
-In the 1990s, per capita income grew by 0.12% per cent in Bihar, as against 4.08% per cent in India.
-The growth rate in agriculture was 2.21% during the 1980s against India's 3.38%, during the 1990s it was 2.35% in Bihar while at the all-India it stood at 3.14%.
-The economic indicators (see below) shows that there was a serious recession between 1990 and 1995, which resulted in an employment-development-crime crisis between 1995 and 2004.
+In non-agricultural sectors, Bihar's growth rate was 6.62%, compared with 6.61% for India as a whole during the 1980s.
+During the 1990s, the growth rate in Bihar was 3.19%, while for India it rose to 7.25%.
+This change was reflected in per capita income as well.
+Per capita income in Bihar grew by 2.45% during the 1980s, compared with 3.32% in India as a whole.
+In the 1990s, per capita income grew by 0.12% in Bihar, as against 4.08% in India.
+The growth rate in agriculture was 2.21% during the 1980s, against India's 3.38%.
+During the 1990s, it was 2.35% in Bihar, while at the national level it stood at 3.14%.
+The economic indicators show that a serious recession occurred between 1990 and 1995; this resulted in a crisis with employment, development and crime between 1995 and 2004.

 Current

-Nitish Kumar reign
+Leadership of Nitish Kumar

-After Nitish Kumar came to power, he gave priority to create investment opportunities for big industrial houses like reliance.
-Improvements in law and order, with a more proactive bureaucracy led to a gradual improvement in the economy of the state.
-NDTV dubbed this as the "Quiet Transformation".
-In January 2009, Nitish Kumar was awarded the CNN IBN Indian Politician of the Year award for helping put Bihar on the sustainable development and growth track.
-Again in January 2009, the ASSOCHAM Investment Meter stated that the private sector invested over Rs 304 crore in Bihar during the third quarter of 2008.
+After the politician Nitish Kumar came to power in Bihar, he prioritised creating investment opportunities for large industrial firms such as Reliance Industries.
+Improvements in law and order, along with a more proactive bureaucracy, led to a gradual improvement in the state's economy.
+NDTV dubbed this "the quiet transformation".
+In January 2009, Nitish Kumar was awarded the CNN-IBN Indian Politician of the Year award for helping to put Bihar on the track to sustainable development and growth.
+Again in January 2009, the Associated Chambers of Commerce and Industry of India (ASSOCHAM) Investment Meter stated that the private sector invested over ₹304 crore in Bihar during the third quarter of 2008.